Skip to main content

 La Quinta's mix of seasonal residents and year-round community supports an active nonprofit calendar — health charities, faith-based groups, school PTAs, and service clubs all run carnival-format fundraisers, mostly in cooler months.

-The Carnival Fun Experts produces fundraiser carnivals across Riverside County and the Coachella Valley — ticket-friendly setups for nonprofits, schools, and community groups.
+The Carnival Fun Experts Supplies fundraiser carnival rentals across Riverside County and the Coachella Valley — ticket-friendly setups for nonprofits, schools, and community groups.

 WHAT THEY USUALLY LOOK LIKE